JuanuMusic/posta/README.md

 If the address is an actual Human, a new NFT with symbol "PSTA" is minted and sent to the Human that created it, and a JSON file is generated with the post and the author, and uploaded to a decentralized storage system.

+The data is stored on-chain using the logs.
+This strategy was taken from [Auryn MacMillan's poster](https://github.com/auryn-macmillan/poster).
+All credits for using this technique goes to him.

 ### 👍 Likes / Support (Or how to come up with excuses to burn UBI)🔥🔥🔥
 ---
 Just as on any social network there is the concept of like, Posta has a "**support**" feature, which is paid in **UBIs**.